 Great content comes from truly understanding why your customers behave as they do and knowing how you can change their behaviours.
 What are people searching for on Google right now?
 Has that changed?
 What content is being viewed on YouTube, Twitch, Instagram or TikTok?
 Customer insight is derived by researching the triggers and barriers that drive purchase decisions and those rational and emotional triggers and barriers have now changed.

-In my experience, companies that think outside the box in times like this are remembered, and having the kneejerk reaction of pulling all marketing right now is a mistake.
+In my experience, companies that think outside the box in difficult times are remembered, and having the kneejerk reaction of pulling all marketing right now could be a mistake.
 Yes, the marketing mix needs to change, but companies that provide good quality content, delivered in an imaginative way, will win in the end.

 If you need help to think outside the box for your next campaign email email@example.com